Definition of done examples and tips

 The definition of the definition of done

-According to the Scrum Guide, you use the definition of done to assess when work is complete on the product Increment.
+According to the Scrum Guide, you use the definition of done to assess when work on the product Increment is complete.
 It ensures members of the Scrum Team have a shared understanding of what it means for work to be complete.
 Here’s what the Scrum Guide has to say about the definition of done.

 So the definition of done makes transparent your team’s shared understanding of what needs to happen for any piece of work to be completed to a useable standard.
 Think of it as a checklist that defines what’s needed for an Increment to be releasable at the end of a Sprint.

 Potentially Shippable Increment